Digital Citizenship | Middle School

 But InCtrl lacks assessments.
 While the content is all there, you have no way of testing student knowledge on the subject.
 It will take you a bit of extra time to create assessments if you want to grade student performance.

-Common Sense Education has three cyberbullying lessons for grades 6-8 integrated into their digital citizenship curriculum.
-The lessons are:
+Common Sense Education has cyberbullying lessons for grades K-12 integrated into their digital citizenship curriculum.
+Some of the lessons intended for middle schoolers are:

 Here’s a bit more detail on what each lesson covers:

-The Reality of Digital Drama is a more generic lesson designed to spark discussion on digital drama and how gender stereotypes relate to that drama.
+Digital Drama Unplugged is a more generic lesson designed to spark discussion on digital drama and de-escalation strategies students can use to avoid it.

 Each lesson includes a lesson plan, related videos, discussion questions, student activity handouts, and a short assessment.